iter-tools/iter-tools/README.md

 Same as Drop While but works on both sync and async iterables.

 ## slice
-It returns an iterator that returns a slice of an iterable.
+It returns an iterable that returns a slice of an iterable.
 ```js
 slice(3, range(10)); // 0, 1, 2
 slice({start: 2}, range(10)); // 2, 3, 4, 5, 6, 7, 8, 9